9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/womens-bridgewater-roots73-insulated-jacket-tm99411:

-Total load time is 1.652 seconds
+Total load time is 4.202 seconds

-NaN% of CSS is unused, 0 total stylesheets
+94% of CSS is unused, 19 total stylesheets

 60% of JS is unused